Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 In order to qualify as an equity applicant or equity business, please refer to the application for equity status.

 One permit from each cannabis business category is set aside for equity applicants, so that equity applicants will only be competing against other equity applicants for that license.
 Equity applicants are exempt from paying application fees.
+However, any fees associated with Live Scan or background checks are the responsibility of the equity applicant.

 Cannabis Use Permits are not transferrable.
 They are issued to a business entity and do not run with the land.
 If a Cannabis Use Permit is surrendered or revoked, the City may open up an application period for applicants to apply for that permit.